 Current environmental issues affecting the Malian people: deforestation, soil erosion; desertification; loss of pasture land; inadequate potable water supplies.

-Google maps Mali
+Google Maps Mali

 The capital and other divisions